KyleRhoads45/Renderer/README.md

 ### Model Importing
 ---
 For importing 3D models I chose to use the [assimp](https://github.com/assimp/assimp) library as its capable of parsing many different file formats into generic data structures that the renderer can use easily.
-When importing, the necessarry model data for the renderer is parsed into YAML files using the [yaml-cpp](https://github.com/jbeder/yaml-cpp) library.
+During the import process, necessarry model data gets exported into YAML files using the [yaml-cpp](https://github.com/jbeder/yaml-cpp) library, allowing for easy modification.
 The import process works as follows: assimp first imports and parses the model file.
 Then, for each material, a YAML file is generated containing all necessary texture paths and parameters required for the renderer's PBR material.
-Finally, a single YAML file is created for the model containing parent, transform, mesh, and material data for each node within the model.
+Finally, a single YAML file is created for the model containing parent, transform, and mesh data, as well as paths to the YAML material files for each node within the model.
+This approach allows for customizing the way meshes are rendered by making modifications to their YAML material files.